-Most domestic, postgraduate students (and undergraduates not in a Commonwealth Supported Place) must pay full course fees unless you have a government loan.
+Most domestic graduate students (and undergraduates not in a Commonwealth supported place) pay the domestic rate for their course.
+This is payable to the University, unless you have a government loan (FEE-HELP).

 Course fee payments

-To avoid paying fees for units you no longer want to take, you must discontinue by the census date.
+To avoid paying fees for units you no longer want to take, you must withdraw from them by 11.59pm on the census date.

-If you don't pay on time, and you do not have FEE-HELP, we will cancel your enrolment.
+If you don't pay on time, and you don't have FEE-HELP, we'll cancel your enrolment.

 |FEE-HELP general conditions||Exceptions|